NicklasVraa/AU-LibreOffice-Templates/readme.md

 This is to enable students to use free-and-open-source alternatives to products like MS-Office.

 ## Presentation Template
 For LibreOffice Impress.
 Automatic footer and slide-numbering.
-Lower-right corner contains hyperlink to return to first slide.
+Use `insert/header and footer` to edit the footer-text.
+The home icon is a hyperlink to the first slide.
 Remember to install the [AU font](https://medarbejdere.au.dk/en/administration/communication/guidelines/guidelinesforfonts).
 <table>
   <tr>
     <td><img src="screenshots/title_slide.png" alt="Title Slide"></td>